-Cinnamon can really benefit people suffering from type II diabetes.
+Cinnamon may benefit people suffering from type II diabetes.
 The most exciting and talked-about recent discovery is its effect on blood glucose levels as well as on triglyceride and cholesterol levels.
 In one study of 60 patients with type II diabetes, it was found that after only 40 days of taking about 1/2 teaspoon of cinnamon daily, fasting serum glucose levels were lowered by 18 to 29 percent, triglycerides by 23 to 30 percent, low-density lipoproteins (LDL) by 7 to 27 percent and total cholesterol by 12 to 26 percent.
 Cinnamon, and its insulin-enhancing properties, is not the only spice to show a positive effect on blood glucose levels: Cloves, bay leaves and turmeric also show beneficial effects.

 It’s particularly interesting that the effects of the cinnamon lasted for 20 days following the end of the study, leading to speculation that you don’t have to eat cinnamon every day to enjoy its benefits.
 The cinnamon you eat today—and perhaps other spices and certainly many foods—are affecting your health in the future.